janwilmake/transferable-object/README.md

 }
 ```

 Now your DO gets `/import` and `/export` endpoints made accessible in its fetch.
-See example below on how this can be used.
+See example below on how this can be used..

 # Example